And This Is Who I Am…

 But like any move of God, it was better than we ever imagined.

 So.
-I am a mother of four whose birth canal bridged the expanse between the United States and Africa.
+I am a mother of five whose birth canal bridged the expanse between the United States and Africa.
 Former-orphan Ethiopians, Meskerem and Asnake became Eden and Caleb.
 And then, from Uganda: Hope and Lily Joy wear their names in our home.
 The Hagerty line now includes Africans who are my living, breathing reminders of the faithfulness of Jesus.
+And after 12 years of asking, we welcomed a biological son in October of 2013, named Bo.

 I have been a follower of this Man, actively, since a cold, snowy night at a Young Life camp brought with it a message of hope for my 15 year-old soul.